Advancing Collaborative Relationships with Our

 Through the collective bargaining process, we have established various career paths and apprenticeship programs to develop the talent pipeline and skills needed for the future and to provide clear opportunities for advancement within the bargaining unit.
 The respective contracts outline work schedules, time off and other working rules and conditions.
 Most of our agreements have five-year terms in place to enhance continuity for both the company and our workforce.

-When we are not in the collective bargaining process, regular labor management meetings are scheduled to collaborative on union issues, such as talent acquisition, training, safety, and diversity and inclusion activities.
+When we are not in the collective bargaining process, regular labor management meetings are scheduled to collaborate on union issues, such as talent acquisition, training and safety, as well as diversity, equity and inclusion activities.